Southeast Attack Squadron (SAS)

 2. The Vice President has sole discretion to allocate frequencies to members, subject to the following preferences to the maximum extent possible:

-the same frequency during the next calendar year.
+frequency during the next calendar year.

 c.
 All other frequencies shall be assigned at the sole discretion of the Vice President on a "first-come-first-served" basis but with consideration for the geographic location of the member and the number and location of events the member usually attends.